-It is expected that a representative of E&Y will be present at the Annual Meeting and will have an opportunity to make a statement if he or she chooses and will be available to answer questions.
+It is expected that a representative of EY will be present at the Annual Meeting and will have an opportunity to make a statement if he or she chooses and will be available to answer questions.

-The following table presents fees for professional services rendered by Grant Thornton for fiscal years ended 2013 and 2012.
+The following table presents fees for professional services rendered by EY for fiscal year ended 2014, and by Grant Thornton for fiscal year ended 2013.